jlaumonier/supervised-learning-process-tikz/README.md

 # Supervised Learning Process in Tikz

 I wanted to use an image which describes the supervised learning process inside a beamer presentation.
 One of these images can be found here : https://blog.usejournal.com/machine-learning-for-beginners-from-zero-level-8be5b89bf77c.
 Unfortunately, it was in English and I would have to manipulate it to hide some sections.
-Moreover, I did not find the creator of this image (which web site is the original ?).
+This image is inspired by https://cio-wiki.org/wiki/Machine_Learning, Kimberly Cook.
 Therefore I decided (after a moment of madness) to recreate it in Tikz.
 And, I thought, I could use it to learn Tikz.

 The code is not perfect and the image does not scale well.
 Maybe I will improve latter.
 And, note that the texts are in French, but it is easy to change it.
 Hope you enjoy it !